Catfriend1/syncthing-android/README.md

 # About Play Store releases:
 - Planning to close my Google Play Developer Account.
 Please say hi if you are interested in obtaining the latest gplay release files from me to help in publishing this app.
-- Syncthing-Fork releases on GPlay may - from time to time - not provide the full feature set of this app or just be outdated.
-This is caused by the store policies and has happened some times in the past.
-If you still like to download from there, here's the link: https://play.google.com/store/apps/details?id=com.github.catfriend1.syncthingandroid

 # Privacy Policy
 See our document on privacy: [privacy-policy.md](https://github.com/Catfriend1/syncthing-android/blob/main/privacy-policy.md).